RainbowMiner/RainbowMiner/README.md

           "ExcludeAlgorithm": "",
           "MinerName": "",
           "ExcludeMinerName": "ClaymoreEthash",
-          "DisableDualMining": "1"
+          "DisableDualMining": "1",
+          "DefaultOCprofile": "Profile1"
         }
       ]
     }

+This configuration would:
-This configuration would bind all GTX1050Ti in the system to Ethash and X16R mining, only, excluding the ClaymoreEthash miner.
-Setting the flag "DisableDualMining" to "1", all dual-algorithm miners will be removed from this device's list.
+- bind all GTX1050Ti in the system to Ethash and X16R mining, only, excluding the ClaymoreEthash miner
+- setting the flag "DisableDualMining" to "1", all dual-algorithm miners will be removed from this device's list.
+- for custom overclocking Profile1 is used as default for this GPU type

 ### Config\ocprofiles.config.txt